Zum Hauptinhalt springen

 Inline measurement of acid strength and iron salts in the pickling bath

-Our LiquiSonic® measuring system determines the density and concentration of process liquids based on the speed of sound.
-The measurements are carried out inline and continuously.
-The ultrasonic measuring method offers many advantages over other measuring methods in the production of steel.
+Our LiquiSonic® measurement system determines the density and concentration of process liquids based on the speed of sound.
+The measurements take place inline and permanently.
+The ultrasonic measurement method offers many advantages over other measurement methods in steel production.

-Measuring density and concentration in liquids with ultrasound offers some particular advantages compared to other methods.
-Here are the most important aspects:
+Measuring density and concentration in liquids with ultrasound offers some special advantages compared to other methods.
+Here are the key aspects:

-• Ultrasonic measurements are extremely accurate because the speed of sound in a liquid correlates directly with its density and concentration.
+• Ultrasonic measurements are extremely accurate, as the speed of sound in a liquid directly correlates with its density and concentration.

 • The measurements are reproducible and stable, even under fluctuating process conditions.

-• In contrast to laboratory analyses, the measurement takes place inline and in real time.
-This means that processes can be adjusted immediately
+• Unlike laboratory analyses, the measurement takes place inline and in real-time.
+This allows processes to be adjusted immediately

-• This is particularly advantageous in the chemical industry, food production or metal processing, where fast reactions to concentration fluctuations are required
+• This is particularly advantageous in the chemical industry, food production, or metal processing, where quick reactions to concentration fluctuations are required

-• No moving parts means less wear and a long service life
+• No moving parts mean less wear and a long lifespan

-• Sensors are usually robust against deposits, dirt and aggressive media
+• Sensors are mostly robust against deposits, dirt, and aggressive media

-• In contrast to optical methods, ultrasonic sensors are insensitive to turbidity, color or gas bubbles
+• Unlike optical methods, ultrasonic sensors are insensitive to turbidity, color, or gas bubbles

-• This makes the method particularly suitable for difficult process conditions, such as in the petrochemical industry or with heavily contaminated liquids
+• This makes the method particularly suitable for difficult process conditions, such as in petrochemicals or heavily contaminated liquids

-• Particularly valuable for industries such as chemicals, pharmaceuticals, oil & gas, food, metal processing and solvent recovery
+• Particularly valuable for industries such as Chemistry, Pharmaceuticals, Oil & Gas, Food, Metal Processing and Solvent Recovery

-• As the speed of sound is also temperature-dependent, ultrasonic sensors are always equipped with integrated temperature compensation
+• Since the speed of sound is also temperature-dependent, ultrasonic sensors are always equipped with integrated temperature compensation equipped

-• This allows even more accurate concentration measurements to be carried out
+• This allows for even more accurate concentration measurements

-• In addition to pure density measurement, ultrasonic technology can determine specific concentrations of multi-component systems, e.g. mixtures of water, alcohol, acids or oils
+• In addition to pure density measurement, ultrasonic technology can determine specific concentrations of multicomponent systems determine, for example, mixtures of water, alcohol, acids, or oils

-• Particularly useful in chemical production, monitoring of alkaline gas scrubbers and metalworking (pickling solution, electroplating, cleaning agents)
+• Particularly useful in chemical production, monitoring of alkaline gas scrubbers and metal processing (pickling solution, electroplating, cleaning agents)

 Conclusion

-Ultrasonic measurement is a precise, reliable and low-maintenance technology that is ideal for industrial process monitoring.
-Its robustness, real-time capability and versatility make it superior to many other measurement methods.
+Measuring with ultrasound is a precise, reliable, and low-maintenance technology, which is ideal for industrial process monitoring suitable.
+It impresses with its robustness, real-time capability, and versatility, which makes it superior to many other measurement methods.

-Conventional measuring method: Laboratory samples are analyzed offline using titration or spectroscopy, which leads to blind runs as there is no continuous monitoring - this entails a high risk of rejects and causes correspondingly high costs.
+Conventional measurement method: Laboratory samples are analyzed offline using titration or spectroscopy, leading to blind operations due to the lack of continuous monitoring – this poses a high risk of rejects and causes correspondingly high costs.

-Measuring with the LiquiSonic : Continuous inline measurement with our measuring system, ultrasonic measurement and conductivity measurement guarantee uninterrupted precise values with simultaneous measurement of acid and iron concentration
+Measuring with the LiquiSonic: Continuous inline measurement with our measurement system, the ultrasonic measurement, and the conductivity measurement guarantee uninterrupted precise values with simultaneous measurement of acid and iron concentration

 Material: Acid-resistant plastic coating

-Highlight: Maintenance-free thanks to the perfect choice of materials and the individual and optimal sensor design, 8 to 12 + years without maintenance
+Highlight: Maintenance-free due to the perfect material selection and the individual and optimal sensor design, 8 to 12+ years without maintenance

 What errors can occur during the pickling process?